awsdocs/aws-step-functions-developer-guide/doc_source/getting-started.md

 Change a `Pass` state's result, and update your state machine for future exceptions\.
 Then view your changes in the visual workflow pane\.
 An exception is an event that disrupts a step in your workflow\.

 When you update a state machine, your updates are *eventually consistent*\.
 After a few seconds or minutes, all newly started executions will reflect your state machine's updated definition and `roleARN`\.
-All currently running executions will run to completion under the previous defintion and `roleARN` before updating\.
+All currently running executions will run to completion under the previous definition and `roleARN` before updating\.

 **To change a `Pass` state's result**